Academic Integrity Procedure

 Partner Providers An approved educational institution that delivers University courses/units as part of an agreement with Federation University Australia.

 Plagiarism The presentation of work/s by another person/s as one’s own work by failing to properly acknowledge those person/s.
+This includes copying from another student where the original author is unaware of the incident.
 Proper acknowledgement means to clearly identify which parts of a work originate from which source.

 Research Integrity Integrity in research includes a commitment to the search for knowledge and understanding, to the recognised principles of research conduct, to the honest and ethical conduct of research, and to the honest and open dissemination of results.